 Shiatsu is a Japanese massage technique, that combines kneading, pressing and tapping.
+If you’d like to replicate the hands of a masseuse, this is a feature to look out for!

+Some back massagers offer a vibration function, which is another way to treat pain and provide relief.

-If you want to replicate the hands of a masseuse, this is a feature to look out for!
+(iii) Shiatsu is a Japanese massage technique, that combines kneading, pressing and tapping.
+If you’d like to replicate the hands of a masseuse, this is a feature to look out for!

 Some back massagers offer a vibration function, which is another way to treat pain and provide relief.